-erode (verb) to gradually destroy (something) or to be gradually destroyed by natural forces (such as water, wind, or ice)

-paradox (noun) something (such as a situation) that is made up of two opposite things and that seems impossible but is actually true or possible ravage (verb) to damage or harm (something) very badly
+aficionado (noun) a person who likes and knows a lot about something compunction (noun) a feeling of guilt or regret venerable (adjective) old and respected: valued and respected because of old age, long use, etc.

-(a) When Mount Vesuvius violently erupted in 79 CE, it destroyed the city of Pompeii in a matter of hours, and though it tragically killed about 2,000 people, it is estimated that approximately 18,000 residents of the city were able to flee to safety.

-^(B) The cause of the city of Pompeii's destruction was also the reason for its preservation, as the debris ejected from the volcano covered the city and protected it from the elements until excavations of the site began in the middle of the 18th century.

-© In the late 19th century, scholars began making copies of the messages that appeared on walls all over the city of Pompeii, and it's a good thing that they took the time to do so, as more than 90 percent of the graffiti has worn away since the ruins were first unearthed.
+- When Mount Vesuvius violently erupted in 79 CE, it destroyed the city of Pompeii in a matter of hours, and though it tragically killed about 2,000 people, it is estimated that approximately 18,000 residents of the city were able to flee to safety. - [®] Just like today's social media users who post messages on cyber walls, the residents of the ancient Roman city of Pompeii posted messages on actual walls that survived for millennia after being buried in the rock and ash from the eruption of nearby volcano, Mount Vesuvius. - © The cause of the city of Pompeii's destruction was also the reason for its preservation, as the debris ejected from the volcano covered the city and protected it from the elements until excavations of the site began in the middle of the 18th century. - Deliance In the late 19th century, scholars began making copies of the messages that appeared on walls all over the city of Pompeii, and it's a good thing that they took the time to do so, as more than 90 percent of the graffiti has worn away since the ruins were first unearthed.

-D Like today's social media users who post messages on cyber walls, the residents of the ancient Roman city of Pompeii posted messages on actual walls that survived for thousands of years after being buried in the rock and ash from the eruption of nearby volcano, Mount Vesuvius.

-It's advantageous for historical scholars to direct their studies of Pompeian messages to ones concerning political endorsements and advice.

-B The messages that have been found on the walls of the ancient city of Pompeii were written in charcoal, scratched into the stucco, or applied in paint.
+- A scrawl on a Pompeian wall helped archaeologists to ascertain that nearby Mount Vesuvius erupted in the year 79 CE. - B The messages that have been found on the walls of the ancient city of Pompeii were written in charcoal, scratched into the stucco, or applied in paint. - © In many ways, the graffiti found on the walls of the city of Pompeii include the same kinds of messages that people today write on social media. - D It's advantageous for historical scholars to direct their studies of Pompeian messages to ones concerning political endorsements and advice.

-© A scrawl on a Pompeian wall helped archaeologists to determine that nearby Mount Vesuvius erupted in the year 79 CE.

-D In many ways, the graffiti found on the walls of the city of Pompeii include the same kinds of messages that people today write on social media.

-Paradoxically, the cause of Pompeii's destruction was also the reason for its preservation.
-The volcanic debris protected the ruins from the elements until excavations of the site began in the mid-18th century.
-And there it was, under about 20 feet (about 6 meters) of stone and ash, an entire city seemingly flash-frozen in time, offering a unique window into ancient Roman everyday life.
+Paradoxically, the cause of Pompeii's destruction was also the reason for its preservation: The volcanic debris protected the ruins from the elements until excavations of the site began in the mid-18th century.
+And there it was, under about 20 feet (about 6 meters) of stone and ash, an entire city seemingly flash-frozen in time, offering an unprecedented window into ancient Roman everyday life.
 From the beginning, archaeologists spotted the graffiti on the walls.
-In the late 19th century, scholars began making copies of the messages.
-And it's a good thing they did, as more than 90 percent of the graffiti has eroded since the ruins were unearthed.
+In the late 19th century, scholars began making copies of the messages, and it's a good thing they did, as more than 90 percent of the graffiti has eroded since the ruins were unearthed.